Agni Deo Singh

 Agni Deo Singh is an Indo-Fijian trade unionist, politician, and Cabinet Minister.
 He served as general secretary of the Fiji Teachers Union (FTU) from 1999 to 2006, and again from 2007 to 2022.
 After being elected to the Parliament of Fiji in the 2022 election, he is currently Minister for Employment, Productivity and Industrial Relations in the coalition government.

 Singh was born in rural Macuata in Vanua Levu, the second largest island in the Fiji Archipelago.
 He trained as a teacher at Corpus Christi Teachers College before completing a diploma and bachelor of arts at the University of the South Pacific.
 He worked as a teacher in Kadavu, Nausori, and Nasinu.
 In 1980, he became the secretary of the Rewa branch of the Fiji Teachers Union and in 1984, became the chairman of the branch.
 In 1987, he became the branch representative to attend national executive meetings and in 1992 became the assistant general secretary.
 In 1999, following the election of the incumbent, Pratap Chand to Parliament, he was elected general secretary of the FTU.
 As FTU secretary, he campaigned against the racist education policies of the Laisenia Qarase-led government.

 He was elected to Parliament in the 2006 Fijian general election on the Fiji Labour Party ticket from Macuata East Open Constituency, but continued in his role as FTU general secretary.
-Shortly after being elected he was one of a group of Labour MPs which challenged party leader Mahendra Chaudhry's nomines to the Senate of Fiji, and as a result was threatened with expulsion from the party.
+Shortly after being elected he was one of a group of Labour MPs who challenged party leader Mahendra Chaudhry's nominees to the Senate of Fiji, and as a result was threatened with expulsion from the party.
 In August 2006, just before the High Court could rule on the issue, the Labour Party dropped disciplinary charges, then immediately revived them once the threat of court action had passed.
 Ultimately Singh escaped expulsion, but lost his seat in parliament when the House of Representatives of Fiji was disestablished by the 2006 Fijian coup d'état.